 How to access iCloud Photos on an iPhone or iPad

 Before you begin, don’t forget to enable iCloud Photos on your device.
-Read how in our helpful guide.
+Here’s how to do it and access the photos:

-2. Select Library at the bottom of the screen to view all your images.
+- Select All at the bottom of the screen.

 On iOS 13 or earlier, after enabling iCloud Photos, you will see the ‘All Photos’ album instead of the usual ‘Camera Roll’ in your Album tab.
 This means you have your photos in iCloud storage.
 If you still see ‘Camera Roll’, then iCloud photo sync is not enabled, and you can only view the photos stored on your devices.